kkloberdanz/Simpletron/README.md

         READ 20

-    Comments are surrounded by '#', So a valid comment would be:

-        READ 20  # Reads an integer from terminal into mem location 20 #
+    Comments are single line only, and are denoted with either hash symbols '#', or semicolons ';'

     The Simpletron Machine has 3 special registers: accumulator             Used for arithmetic and to store values